-This tutorial was developed using LocalDB with either Visual Studio 2013 or Visual Studio Express 2013 for Web.
+This tutorial was developed using LocalDB with Visual Studio 2017.
 You can use an existing database server instead of LocalDB, but depending on your version of Visual Studio and your type of database, all of the data tools in Visual Studio might not be supported.
 If the tools are not available for your database, you may need to perform some of the database-specific steps within the management suite for your database.

 If you have a problem with the database tools in your version of Visual Studio, make sure you have installed the latest version of the database tools.
 For information about updating or installing the database tools, see Microsoft SQL Server Data Tools.